kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 - `processMessage(message: string)`: Processes a user message and returns a response
 - `sendMessageToAIAgent(message: string)`: Sends a message to the AI agent and receives a response
 - `processAIAgentResponse(response: AIAgentResponse)`: Processes a response from the AI agent and executes the actions
+- `formatWorksheetOutput(values: any[][])`: Formats worksheet data in a user-friendly way

+### Output Formatting
+The AgentService now formats the output in a more user-friendly way:
+- For read operations, it shows only populated cells with their addresses and values
+- Empty cells are skipped to reduce clutter
+- Complex objects are properly stringified
+- The output is formatted as a list of cells with their values

 ## ExcelService